Sinner – definition

 “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”
 (Rom 6:23)

 As death, in that verse, is contrasted with “eternal life,” the death being referred to is the eternal or second death.
 (Refer to The Lake of Fire and the Second Death ebook)

-So in Romans 6:23 (“… the wages of sin is death …”) the death is not punishment for sin but the natural effects of having inherited a fallen, weakened nature making us more prone to sin leading to eternal death unless that nature is changed.
+In Romans 6:23 (“… the wages of sin is death …”), the death is not punishment for sin but the natural effects of having inherited a fallen, weakened nature making us more prone to sin leading to eternal death unless that nature is changed.

 And note that the wages are not paid by God but by sin itself (as a consequence) as stated in this version: